Japan Rail Times

 Kawazuzakura are in bloom from early February to early March.
 (Image credit: JR East / Carissa Loh)

-When thinking of the Izu Peninsula, perhaps the most famous image that comes to mind is that of the Kawazu Cherry Blossom Festival (河津桜祭り Kawazazakura matsuri).
-Unlike regular someiyoshino cherry blossom trees which only bloom for about a week, kawazazakura bloom for up to a month, usually from early February to early March.
+When thinking of the Izu Peninsula, perhaps the most famous image that comes to mind is that of the Kawazu Cherry Blossom Festival (河津桜祭り Kawazuzakura matsuri).
+Unlike regular someiyoshino cherry blossom trees which only bloom for about a week, kawazuzakura bloom for up to a month, usually from early February to early March.

 Lining a 4km stretch along the Kawazu River, kawazuzakura are a deep pink, and are often accompanied by bright yellow nanohana (菜の花 rapeseed blossoms), which also bloom during the same period.
-During the evenings, certain sections are illuminated, creating a vastly different yet enchanting view of the flowers.
+In the evening, certain sections are illuminated, creating a vastly different yet enchanting view of the flowers.
 The Kawazu Cherry Blossom Festival site is just a short walk from Kawazu Station (河津駅).

 Every June, a hydrangea festival is held at Shimoda Park.
 (Image credit: 下田市観光協会)